MyHEAT

 The collected data is processed to reveal individual building’s heat loss details, as well as comparable energy efficiency metrics over an urban area.
 Our proprietary process includes an industry first—the ability to automatically correct for local changes in temperature, microclimate and elevation so all buildings are evaluated as if they were collected at a single instance in time.
 This allows us to compare urban heat loss over different dates as well as between houses, communities, and cities.

-To learn more, check our out How Thermal Heat Loss Mapping Works page in more detail.
+To learn more, check out our How Thermal Heat Loss Mapping Works page in more detail.

 Solar Potential Maps